sujoff/CK-X-k8s-exam-simulator-/docs/how-to-add-new-labs.md

 4. **Setup and Verification Scripts** to prepare environments and validate student solutions
 5. **Answers File** with solution documentation

+# Considerations Before Creating a Lab
+1. The cluster will consist of one control-plane node and multiple worker nodes.
+2. SSH access to the nodes is not provided, which may restrict the development of labs that require access to Kubernetes internals or node internals.
+3. All setup scripts will be executed simultaneously, so ensure that the questions are independent of each other.
+4. Limit the setup to a maximum of two worker nodes to reduce system resource consumption during the exam.
+5. When creating files in the cluster, use the /tmp/exam directory.
+This directory will be created during setup and removed during cleanup.

 ## Step 1: Create Lab Directory Structure

 First, create a directory structure for your lab using this pattern: